Lázaro Cárdenas: Education

 During the Calles Maximato, Mexican education policies were directed at curtailing the cultural influence of the Catholic Church by introducing sex education and leftist ideology via socialist education, and generally aiming to create a national civic culture.
 Cárdenas as a presidential candidate, under the patronage of fierce anticlerical Calles, was in favor of such policies.
 The opposition to socialist education by the Catholic Church as an institution and rural Catholics in such strongholds as Michoacán, Jalisco, and Durango saw the revival of armed peasant opposition, sometimes known as the Second Cristiada.
 The extent of the opposition was significant and Cárdenas chose to step back from implementing the radical educational policies, particularly as he became engaged with undermining Calles's power.
 Cárdenas gained support from the Catholic Church when he distanced himself from anticlerical policies.
+More funds were also allocated to education during the course of the Cárdenas presidency.

 An important addition to higher education in Mexico was when Cárdenas established the Instituto Politécnico Nacional (IPN), a technical university in Mexico City, in the wake of the 1938 oil expropriation to train engineers and scientists.

+In 1937 a National Polytechnic Institute was established; offering (as Cárdenas noted in a 1940 message) “opportunities for young people to develop special skills and to prepare themselves for technical and professional careers.”
+A basic Act on Education, which contained detailed provisions on technical and professional training and education, was promulgated on 30 December 1939.

+Health and Welfare

+A number of measures aimed at improving health and welfare were carried out under the Cárdenas administration.
+During the six years of Cárdenas’s presidency, water supply systems had been constructed in 337 towns, while health stations and hospitals were established.
+In 1936, social medicine and rural hygiene services were set up.
+A nation-wide welfare program was also adopted by the government that included, as Cardenas noted in a 1940 message, “medical assistance, aid to mothers and children, and general social therapy directed toward the education and rehabilitation of socially and economically weak and dependent persons and their eventual re-establishment as useful members of society.”

+In 1937 the Compania Exportadora e Importadora Mexicana was set up with the aim of providing markets for producers and stabilizing commodity prices for urban workers.
+The following year the Comite Regulador del Mercado de Subsistencias (CRMS) was set up (as noted by one study) “to better combat shortages, higher prices, and labor demands for higher wages.”
+By 1939, CRMS had opened up retail shops which sold staples such as beans, rice and sugar at 50-75% below market rates.